-To contribute to the MANTRA science goals, the U of T FTS is configured to measure $HCl, O_3, N_2O, CO, and CH_4$ .
+To contribute to the MANTRA science goals, the U of T FTS is configured to measure HCl, O3, N2O, CO, and CH4.
 Since HCl is not measured by the DU FTS, it is the main focus of the balloon-borne data from the U of T FTS.

 The U of T FTS participated in ground-based instrument intercomparison campaigns, both at Vanscoy during the MANTRA field campaign in 2004, and at the University of Toronto during the summer of 2005.
 The results from these campaigns will be described in Chapter 5.
-Problems with the MANTRA 2004 flight limit the scientific results gleaned from the flight, and those details will be discussed in Chapters 4 and 5.
+Problems with the MANTRA 2004 flight limit the scientific results gleaned from the flight, and the details of this will be discussed in Chapters 4 and 5.

 The ground-based campaigns also included data from satellite overpasses.
-The Microwave Limb Sounder (MLS) instrument on the Aura satellite began science measurements shortly after the ground-based campaign began in 2004 [35, 36].
+The Microwave Limb Sounder (MLS) instrument on the Aura satellite began science measurements shortly after the ground-based campaign began in 2004 [36, 37].
 There were multiple overpasses during the 2004 ground-based campaign, and the results of comparisons with MLS will be discussed in Chapter 5.

-This thesis consists of three related projects: the climatology and predictability of turnaround (Chapter 2), the redevelopment of the U of T FTS (Chapter 4), and groundbased intercomparison campaigns (Chapter 5).
+This thesis consists of three related projects: the climatology and predictability of turnaround (Chapter 2), the redevelopment of the U of T FTS (Chapter 4), and ground-based intercomparison campaigns (Chapter 5).
 Chapter 3 details basic FTS theory and Chapter 6 provides a summary of this work and a future outlook for these projects.
 The turnaround study allows us to better prepare for the late-summer turnaround launches, by providing a launch window-of-opportunity.
-This work is published as Wunch et al. [37, 2005].
+This work is published as Wunch et al. [38].
 On the U of T FTS refurbishment project, I worked closely with Clive Midwinter and was involved in every aspect of the work: the wiring, purchasing of new electronics, mechanical design, electrical design, optical design and testing.
 I wrote all of the software for the instrument from the instrument control software through to the processing of interferograms into spectra.
-A short summary of this work is published as Wunch et al. [38, 2006].
+A short summary of this work is published as Wunch et al. [39].
 For the ground-based intercomparison campaigns, I was responsible for running the U of T FTS, processing its data using SFIT2 and synthesizing the results from the three FTSs.
-A paper describing the 2005 ground-based campaign in Toronto has recently been submitted [39].
-Chapter 2 Turnaround\
+A paper describing the 2005 ground-based campaign in Toronto has recently been submitted [40].